All Episodes

 Well, then it'll be tough toenails.

-Then they don't get the morning after pill or whatever it is they want.
+They don't get the morning after pill or whatever it is they want.

 Well, there are not many 65-year-olds looking for that.

-But no, I'm talking about if the health savings account moves forward and there is a a mechanism set up for them to have money for these purposes, for these expenses.
+But I'm talking about if the health savings account moves forward and there is a mechanism set up for them to have money for these purposes, for these expenses, when they have to, I don't care, when you have to pay for whatever it is yourself, you budget for it.

-Health care is considered an entitlement.
+Healthcare is considered an entitlement.

 Back in just a moment.

-You've seen the uh the picture of these little dogs in an evil plot to smuggle millions of dollars worth of drugs into the U.S. New York City DEA chief John Gilbride said, I think it's outrageous and heinous they'd use small, innocent puppies in this way.
+You've seen the picture of these little dogs in an evil plot to smuggle millions of dollars worth of drugs into the U.S. New York City DEA chief John Gilbride said, I think it's outrageous and heinous they'd use small, innocent puppies in this way.

 Remember that from Senator Kennedy?

-So uh I don't know how we found out about the dogs, because how do you strip search a dog?
+So I don't know how we found out about the dogs, because how do you strip search a dog?

-Well, dog's already stripped.
+Well, the dog's already stripped.

-But nevertheless, the plot has uh has been uncovered.
+But nevertheless, the plot has been uncovered.

 And that's it, folks.

-Sadly out of busy broadcast time, back with Open Mind Friday tomorrow.
+Sadly out of busy broadcast time.

 Export Selection